“GULULU” – WELCOME TO OUR COUNTRY – Welcome to Yolŋu Country.

 Most importantly, this means that tourism does not dominate the cultural life of homelands because it allows them flexibility for cultural commitments.

-This 5 day – 4 night experience has set departure dates with a maximum group size of 11.Family Friendly
+This 5 day – 4 night experience has set departure dates with a maximum group size of 14.
+Tours require a minimum of 6 participants to operate.Family Friendly

 The Yolŋu often say the land is their mother.
 It nurtures, heals and guides their lives.
 This is why the female visitor experience and connection to Yolŋu people is often so profound. the Gay’wu women’s tour provide female visitors with the opportunity to come together with their Yolŋu sisterhood and learn about their culture, history and country.
 Equally it is an opportunity to reconnect with every aspect of their own lives – environment, spirituality, and philosophy.